 If films are submitted after May 31 there is an additional cost: from June 1 the submission fee for feature-length film is € 175, for short films € 80.

-For VR projects submitted from May 1 the fee is € 175 as well.
+For immersive projects submitted from May 1 the fee is € 175 as well.

-Will you refund submission fee if it turns out that my film is not eligible?
+Will you refund submission fee if it turns out that my work is not eligible?

-No, you cannot get a refund in case your film is not eligible.
-Therefore please carefully check the eligibility conditions prior to submitting the film.
+No, you cannot get a refund in case your work is not eligible.
+Therefore please carefully check the eligibility conditions prior to submitting your work.